top of page

 Extending Dormouse Territory in Somerset

-During National Tree Week, 22-30 Nov 2025, 3000 CAP trees will be planted at Ham Hill Country Park, Somerset.
+During National Tree Week, 22-30 Nov 2025, 3000 CAP trees were planted at Ham Hill Country Park, Somerset.

 PLANTING AT HAM HILL